Tuition & Required Fees

 University Teaching and Learning Portfolio

-This portfolio has primary responsibility for the learning management system, classroom technology, teaching and collaboration tools, and other teaching and learning technology tools.
+This portfolio has primary responsibility for the learning management system, classroom technology, and other teaching and learning technology tools.
 This portfolio will prioritize projects, identify initiatives, and allocate seed money to innovative technology projects that support teaching and learning at the University.
 This portfolio committee includes a student representative.

 For more information on the Teaching and Learning Portfolio visit:

 Revenue helps to pay for computing infrastructure such as: Umail email access, help desk services, campus wireless access, information security, and more.